michaelkleinbehance/XPSPL/docs/quickstart.rst

 Performance
 -----------

-XPSPL performance well when using less than 10,000 signals.
+XPSPL performance well when using less than 10,000 signals, once pushed over performance declines at a steady rate.

+The following performance test was generated on a 2.7GHZ i5 processor.

 .. raw:: html